- HR News and Trends

-- Possible breach of human rights
+- possible claims from employees of a breach of their human rights

-If you were to pursue this route, clear communication and engagement with your employees, including involving any trade unions you recognise, will help, as will showing proper consideration of the reasons employees put forward to explain why they are unwilling to have the vaccination.
+If you were to pursue this route, clear communication and engagement with your employees, including involving any trade unions you recognise, will help, as will showing proper consideration of any reasons employees put forward to explain why they are unwilling to have the vaccination.
 It will also be important to show why you have assessed that the vaccination is so critical in your organisation.

 Can employers indirectly compel employees to vaccinate?